Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 for about a month a complete nightmare because there was 11 vacancies.
 Whoa.

-Which was a curse and a blessing because we got to go in there and play Section 8 tenants immediately.
-Right.
+Which was a curse and a blessing because we got to go in there and play Section 8 tenants immediately, right?

 There was no, hey, get out, you know.

-But it was a bit of a headache at first because there's a lot that goes into that yeah and there's also a lot that goes into transferring you know 40 different people over to 40 different like we have a portal that our tenants pay through and they pay their portion of their rent through
+And there's also a lot that goes into transferring, you know, 40 different people over to 40 different, like we have a portal that our tenants pay through and they pay their portion of their rent through

 So